-© This copyright work is licensed under the Creative Commons Attribution 3.0 New Zealand licence.
+©This copyright work is licensed under the Creative Commons Attribution - Non-Commercial 4.0 International licence.
 In essence, you are free to copy, distribute and adapt the work, as long as you attribute the work to the Takeovers Panel and abide by the other licence terms.
-To view a copy of this licence, visit: http://creativecommons.org/licences/by/3.0/nz/.
+To view a copy of this licence, visit: http://creativecommons.org/licences/by-nc/4.0/